Blake Judd

 Blake Judd (born November 13, 1982) is an American musician and co-founder of now-defunct Battle Kommand Records.
 Formerly the lead vocalist and frontman of the metal band Nachtmystium, Judd also contributed to musical acts and projects such as Twilight, Krieg, and Hate Meditation.
 He previously performed under the stage name "Azentrius".

-Judd's heroin addiction was publicly exposed in 2013 after he was arrested and charged with misdemeanor theft.
-His reputation was further damaged when fans, band mates, and business partners openly accused Judd of conducting fraudulent business practices.
-Judd later admitted to deceiving fans and left the music industry in 2014.
-He later reunited Nachtmystium in 2017 to perform two live shows and record a new studio album before dissolving the band in 2020.
+Judd's music career was abruptly derailed in 2013 after he was arrested and charged with misdemeanor theft.
+The incident also exposed his heroin addiction to the public.
+Judd's reputation was further damaged when fans, bandmates, and business partners openly accused him of conducting fraudulent business practices.
+He later admitted to deceiving fans and left the music industry in 2014.
+He later reunited Nachtmystium in 2017 to perform two live shows and record a new studio album before dissolving the band again in 2020.
+Judd left the music industry to pursue other careers, but returned in 2024 to finish a Nachtmystium album.

 Biography

 Early life

 Judd was raised in Wheaton, Illinois, and took an early interest in music due to his parents' taste in classic rock.
 He saw The Allman Brothers Band perform live when he was in the second grade, and cites it as a major influence on his musical career.
 Judd took up the guitar when he was twelve years old, and began to listen to heavy metal shortly later.